Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Theory of Shearless Tori in Gyrokinetic Turbulence

 Now, we consider the full model dynamical system with electrostatic potential \(\hat{\phi} = \langle \phi \rangle + \delta \hat{\phi}\) including the ballooning mode \eqref{eq:ballooning_mode} extracted from the gyrokinetic simulation.
 We consider the motion of the deuterium ions, as the modes rotate in the ion diamagnetic direction and interact more strongly with ion trajectories.
 We take \(\mu, K\) to be the same as the passing \(\mathcal{E}_\perp/\mathcal{E}=1/3\) and trapped \(\mathcal{E}_\perp/\mathcal{E}=2/3\) cases considered in figure~\ref{fig:q_kinetic}.
 We solve the characteristic equations \eqref{eq:gk_char} using an RK4 method for ODEs.
 Note that previous studies have shown that the gyro-averaging can reduce the level of chaos present in a system \citep{del-castillo-negrete_gyroaverage_2012,martinell_gyroaverage_2013,da_fonseca_area-preserving_2014,kryukov_finite_2018}, and hence we focus on the case where the gyro-averaging is applied.
 To implement the gyro-average, we take the eikonal approximation \(\mathbf{k}_\perp = n \nabla(\varphi - q \eta)\) and multiply the ballooning mode envelope \(g_n\) by the gyro-average factor \(J_0(k_\perp \rho)\).

 To visualize the chaotic transport due to the perturbed electrostatic potential, we plot Poincar\'{e} sections in Figure~\ref{fig:poincare_section}.
 Panels (a,b) shows the Poincar\'{e} section for the model gyrokinetic system with the drift wave at the amplitude observed in the simulations for trapped and passing particles corresponding to the \(\mathcal{E}_\perp/\mathcal{E}=2/3\) and \(\mathcal{E}_\perp/\mathcal{E}=1/3\) cases.
 Focusing on panel (a), despite presence of chaos throughout the section, the trapped particles mostly remain in two distinct regions of phase space separated by a radial barrier around \(P_{\varphi}/\psi_{lcfs} \approx 0.8\).
-Plotting \(q_{kin}\) in the bottom sub-panel shows that this corresponds to a shearless torus, with a non-degenerate minimum appearing in the rotation number plotted against the radial coordinate.
+The bottom sub-panel shows \(q_{kin}\) plotted against the average \(P_{\varphi}\) for the trajectory, both computed using the weighted Birkhoff average.
+Although the rotation numbers are perturbed from the integrable case due to the influence of the drift-wave fluctuations, a non-degenerate minimum still appears in the rotation number plotted against the radial coordinate, showing that this barrier corresponds to a shearless torus.
 In contrast, panel (b) shows no clear barrier to radial transport for passing particles.

 The effect of the shearless torus can be made more pronounced by reducing the amplitude of the drift wave, which is done in panel (c).
 An extremely sharp delineation between the two populations of trapped particles is now visible, suggesting the survival of the invariant shearless torus.
 In contrast, in panel (d) we show the Poincar\'{e} section for the model gyrokinetic system with the drift wave at the full amplitude, but without applying the gyroaverage.
 In this case, the level of chaos is higher, and the shearless torus has been destroyed, and the two populations of trapped particles are now intermixed.
 Consistent with previous studies, we find that gyroaveraging reduces the level of chaos in the system.